iHelen Pinch, Omar Brown, Jonathan Jeffers, and Shannon Rose, summer staff

 Marlboro Music is widely considered to be the world’s leading center for the in-depth exploration of chamber music by outstanding professional musicians.
 Each summer, under the artistic leadership of Mitsuko Uchida and Jonathan Biss, 80 musicians of diverse ages and backgrounds come together in southern Vermont, living with staff members, spouses, and children to form one large and nurturing musical family.

 If you love chamber music, community, and the natural beauty of Vermont, we encourage you to apply to join our summer staff.
 Successful applicants will be flexible team players with an interest in music, collaboration, and the festival environment.
-Positions are listed below and include operations, administrative, housekeeping, hospitality, and lifeguarding roles.
+Available positions include operations, administrative, housekeeping, hospitality, and lifeguarding roles.

 Summer Positions